kingsdigitallab/alice-thornton/frontend/posts/news/2024-06-20-buxton-fringe.md

   - ethom
 tags:
   - events
-  - yorkshire
   - deliverances

 ---
-More opportunities are coming up this summer for audiences in Yorkshire to catch a performance of *The Remarkable Deliverances of Alice Thornton*.
+More opportunities are coming up this summer for audiences in to catch a performance of *The Remarkable Deliverances of Alice Thornton* - this time in Derbyshire.
 [Debbie Cannon](https://debbiecannon.org/)'s acclaimed one-women show is set for a run at the [Buxton Fringe](https://www.buxtonfringe.org.uk/) in July.

-Tickets are alrady on sale [here](https://www.wegottickets.com/event/618704) for performances at The Green Man Gallery from July 7th to July 11th inclusive.
+Tickets are already on sale [here](https://www.wegottickets.com/event/618704) for performances at The Green Man Gallery from July 7th to July 11th inclusive.
 Times vary, see link for details.